 - Complete and pass a criminal background check

-- Maintain certification by completing 8 hours of continuing education annually and an annual review with COA
+- Maintain certification by completing continuing education annually and an annual review with governing body

 If you are interested in becoming a PDC provider, click here to complete an interest form.
-Council on Aging’s Provider Engagement Coach will follow up with you with more information.
+Council on Aging’s Provider Engagement Coach will follow up with more information.